 There are ways to increase your odds of getting Enemy Cards, undocumented in the game itself: you have to go to Teeming, Looming, and Almighty Darkness rooms.
 The boosted Enemy Card odds are still rather low but far better than nothing: 2.5x the original rate (so 5-10%).
 The boost seems to be the same for both rooms, so Teeming Darkness is probably your best bet, since there are more Heartless there, and they won’t get a combat boost like in Almighty Darkness.

-One thing to be aware of is that Roulette tokens (R Tokens) override the Enemy Card system entirely, so never use a Roulette room and avoid any Roulette tokens that drop at random if you can help it.
+One thing to be aware of is that Roulette tokens (R Tokens) override the Enemy Card system entirely, so never use a Roulette room and avoid any Roulette tokens that drop at random if you can help it (they also override the Random Joker).
 Imagine how much much nicer it would be if the Enemy Card were on the Roulette!

 Some of the hardest Enemy Cards to get are White Mushrooms and Black Fungi, since they can’t show up in Teeming, Looming and Almighty Darkness to begin with.
 There’s also this weird rule where you have to kill White Mushrooms with Warp spells, which is almost impossible to work out without outside help.
 Ugh, completion trophies.
 Thankfully there is an in-game prize in Re:CoM for getting all the cards: the powerful Gold and Platinum Cards, which are practically cheats.
 They’re unlocked for finding every other card in the game, and are the last things you’ll collect to get Card Master.
 Thank goodness there’s no secret ending in this game or they might have forced you to do all this garbage if you wanted the ending!